Logic errors often are the most difficult to locate. When your code tests for the wrong value, you have a logic error.

 You may have to examine your code line by line to find the error.

-The following code checks for the value mo instead of the value no. if [ "$answer" =
+The following code checks for the value mo instead of the value no.

 The next lesson explores options to the shell that help identify the errors in a script.